cmahnke/911tv/README.md

 ### Cloverfield

+I consider [Cloverfield](https://en.wikipedia.org/wiki/Cloverfield) to be one of the best movies related to the 9/11.
+Not because it's a realistic or accurate depiction of the attack on New York, but it'a masterpiece in capturing the but because it is a masterpiece to capture the mood and uncertainty subjectively.

+The images of the subjective camera seem to be directly inspired by the live coverage of the time.
+Interestingly, the film works on two levels: One observes the characters leading relatively normal lives and can thus identify with the protagonists.
+The film takes enough time to build up a corresponding mood before it get's more intense.

+This forms the basis that allows the viewer to empathically experience the situation, which becomes more unclear in the course of the film, and the associated fears of the characters.

+At the same time, the [found footage](https://en.wikipedia.org/wiki/Found_footage_(film_technique)) setting ensures that it is explicitly presented as a form of media reception.

+All in all, a very impressive form of cinematic adaptation as a horror film (metaphor).

 ## Alternative Media

 Even though it promotes [conspiracy theories](https://en.wikipedia.org/wiki/9/11_conspiracy_theories), the movie series [Loose Change](https://en.wikipedia.org/wiki/Loose_Change) is noteworthy for illustrating cultural impact.